Global Warming: Definition, Causes, Effects, Solutions, Facts, Topics

 Environmental Impacts

-• Melting of Polar Ice Caps and Glaciers: The increase in average global temperatures means that global ice caps and glaciers which are located in the polar regions start to melt and this leads to an increase in the level of sea.
+• Melting of Polar Ice Caps and Glaciers: The increase in average global temperatures means that global ice caps and glaciers start to melt and lead to an increase in the level of sea.

 • Rising Sea Levels: Global warming cautions signs which include melting ice and thermal expansion of seawater causing the sea levels to rise disrupting the coastal areas and flooding the low areas.

-• Ocean Acidification: When the concentration of carbon dioxide goes up in the atmosphere, this results in a high amount of carbonic acid in the water thus harming the sea creatures.
+• Ocean Acidification: When the concentration of carbon dioxide goes up, this results in a high amount of carbonic acid in the water thus harming the sea creatures.

 • Changes in Weather Patterns: Climate change alters weather patterns in the world such that the incidences of heat waves, droughts as well as floods increase.